-- a) Landscape buffers; and/or - b) Green routes for walking and cycling; and/or - c) Swales and attenuation ponds as part of Sustainable Drainage Systems (SuDS); and/or - d) Woodland creation; and/or - e) Reinstatement of historic field patterns and hedgerows; and/or - Restoration of important habitats and landscape features, such as gill streams, ponds, meadows, and heaths; and/or - g) Creation of ponds and wetlands for wildlife.
+- a. landscape buffers; and/or - b. green routes for walking, cycling, and horse riding; and/or - c. swales and attenuation ponds as part of Sustainable Drainage Systems (SuDS); and/or - d. woodland creation; and/or - e. reinstatement of historic field patterns and hedgerows; and/or - f. restoration of important habitats and landscape features, such as gill streams, ponds, meadows, and heaths; and/or - g. creation of ponds and wetlands for wildlife.

-Even in urban areas where there is little existing green and blue infrastructure, all developments are expected to maximise opportunities for green and blue infrastructure and biodiversity enhancements with a particular emphasis on water management, atmospheric pollution, and urban wildlife and can include, but are not limited to, the following measures:
+Even in urban areas where there is little existing green and blue infrastructure, all developments are expected to maximise opportunities for green and blue infrastructure and biodiversity enhancements, with a particular emphasis on water management, atmospheric pollution, and urban wildlife, and can include, but are not limited to, the following measures:

-- i.
-Green/brown roofs and green walls; and/or - ii.
-Rain gardens; and/or - iii.
-Street tree and hedge planting; and/or - iv.
-The addition of bird and bat boxes for urban species as indicated in Policy EN 11: Net Gains for Nature: biodiversity.
+- i. green/brown roofs and green walls; and/or - ii. rain gardens; and/or - iii. street tree and hedge planting; and/or - iv. the addition of bird and bat boxes for urban species as indicated in Policy EN 9: Biodiversity Net Gain.